Coronavirus cancellations/changes in operations

 All meetings, dinners, activities, rehearsals, and worship services scheduled at the Minetto United Methodist Church are canceled until further notice.
 Persons needing pastoral services may contact the Rev. Guerschom Saint Ange at 914-602-4128.
 The church secretary, Michelle Archer, normally works Wednesday, Thursday, and Friday from 10 a.m.-3 p.m.. and can be reached at 315-343-3465.

-The Callimachus Lodge 369 and Phoenix Elizabeth Chapter O.E.S. fish dinners that are held every Friday until April 10 at the Phoenix Masonic Lodge, 451 Main St., Phoenix are now cancelled.
+The Callimachus Lodge 369 and Phoenix Elizabeth Chapter O.E.S. fish dinners that are held every Friday until April 10 at the Phoenix Masonic Lodge, 451 Main St., Phoenix are now canceled.

 Due to the decision made by the Grand Chapter, the Pulaski-Puritan Chapter -159 has postponed all activities and meetings until April 18.
 Once they are able to congregate again, the chapter will be very busy catching up on lost time.
 It’s unfortunate, but at the this time Pancakes with Peter has been postponed.
 Keep up to date by following them on Facebook and signing up for email communications at pulaskipuritan159@gmail.com